Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 23. Visit Opaekaa Falls

 On the way to Opaekaa Falls, a scenic lookout awaits visitors with an excellent view of this cascading waterfall.
-The convenient stop offers access to picnic tables and restrooms for those who wish not only to enjoy its beauty but also to take in all it has on offer.
+The convenient stop offers access to picnic tables and restrooms.
+It’s the perfect spot to relax and take in the beauty of nature.

 Opaekaa Falls is one of the best Kauai waterfalls worth visiting and one of the most popular things to do in Lihue Kauai.
 Image of a cascading waterfall on Kauai.